 If you thought left-out ladders on parade routes were an issue that’s just the bottom rung.

-All along the parade routes in Orleans Parish this past weekend, passersby could see dozens of body outlines on the neutral ground — all presumably holding spots for parade goers hoping to snag prime locations for the festivities.
+All along the parade routes in Orleans Parish, passersby could see dozens of body outlines on the neutral ground — all presumably holding spots for parade-goers hoping to snag prime locations for the festivities.

 Local authorities initially believed the increase in body outlines could be attributed to crime becoming the city’s new number one industry.